Henry Silton Harris: Biography

-Henry Harris (Jr.) was born in Brighton, England, to Henry and Amy Harris.
+Henry Harris was born in Brighton, England, to Henry and Amy Harris.
 He was raised at Perching Manor in Fulking, where his father had farmed since 1920.
 During the Second World War, his father, a WW1 veteran, was the officer in command of the Fulking platoon of the East Sussex Home Guard, and Henry jr. served as a Private until 1944 when he joined the Royal Signals.
 His grandfather was Henry Harris.

 Harris received a BA (1949) in classics and philosophy from University of Oxford, and an MA (1952) and PhD (1954) at University of Illinois Urbana-Champaign.
 He taught at the University of Illinois and Ohio State University and, in 1962, joined York University where he was eventually made Distinguished Research Professor in 1984.

 He was Glendon College's Academic Dean from 1967 to 1969, elected a Fellow in Royal Society of Canada in 1988 and was also given an Honorary Doctor of Letters from York in 2001.
 In 2001, he was also inducted into York University's Founders' Honour Society in recognition of his contribution to York's early development.

 Harris was known for his collegiality, and he was a frequent collaborator on a variety of translation projects.
 He was "the keystone" of a group who gathered at Trinity College, Toronto, to translate the works of Georg Wilhelm Friedrich Hegel.

 He was also Honorary President of the Hegel Society of Great Britain.

 At the time of his death, Harris was working on manuscripts on pre-Platonic philosophy, Plato, Dante, Goethe, Blake, and Hegel—and a large collection of articles on philosophy and literature.